 Kathryn McBride is the Treasurer of Villamanta's Committee of Management and was the Chairperson from 2011 to 2013.
-Kathryn is the Co-ordinator of Care Services at the City of Greater Geelong.

-She holds a Graduate Diploma of Education, and recently completed a Master of Professional Accounting.
+She holds a Graduate Diploma of Education, and a Master of Professional Accounting.

 Kathryn has a rich experience in leadership and management of service provision for people with disabilities and a commitment to innovation and improvement opportunities in this field.